 Check out will commence with the returning of blue cards and control sheets on Friday after the campfire.
 Please do not seek blue cards out from program area directors.

-Cards will be handed back by the Program Director.
-Throughout the morning on Saturday, the Camp Commissioner and designated staff will inspect campsites once troops have cleared out their gear.
+Cards will be handed back by the Program Director to the .Scoutmaster or other troop designated adult Throughout the morning on Saturday, the Camp Commissioner and designated staff will inspect campsites once troops have cleared out their gear.
 Once approved, troops must turn in their camp survey.
-Finally, the troops health records can be picked up from the Honor Lodge.
+Finally, the troop's health records can be picked up from the Honor Lodge.